-- 10.1 Mrs K Harper and Mr M Barnes monitor the number of suspensions and permanent exclusions every term and reports back to the Principal/governors.
-They also liaise with the local authority to ensure suitable full-time education for suspended and excluded pupils. - 10.2 This policy will be reviewed by the trust behavioural lead every year.
-At every review, the policy will be shared with the trust board.
+- 10.1 Mr M Barnes monitors the number of suspensions and permanent exclusions every term and reports back to the Trust's Executive Board Education and to the principal and local governors, and to the Education Performance Committee.
+They also liaise with the local authority to ensure suitable full-time education for suspended and excluded pupils. - 10.2 This policy will be reviewed by the Executive Board Education every year.
+At every review, the policy will be shared with the Education Performance Committee of the trust board.